yahya-aghdam/CraftFlow/README.md

 }
 ```

-Script explanation:
+**Scripts explanation:**

-+ Run app without docker as development.
+- Run app without docker as development.
 It will refresh after any changes:

 ```bash
 npm run dev
 ```

-+ Test app logic with `jest` based on files at `./test` direction:
+- Test app logic with `jest` based on files at `./test` direction:

 ```bash
 npm test
 ```

-+ Build app locally without docker:
+- Build app locally without docker:

 ```bash
 npm run build
 ```

-+ Run app locally without docker:
+- Run app locally without docker:

 ```bash
 npm run start
 ```

-+ If you made any changes in `auth.proto` file you have to make new `auth.ts` file to handle and use it in `auth.service.proto.ts` file.
+- If you made any changes in `auth.proto` file you have to make new `auth.ts` file to handle and use it in `auth.service.proto.ts` file.
 So you have to have `protoc` in your system.
 To install Protocol Buffer Compiler on your system you can download last release and install it on your system: [Download last protoc release](https://github.com/protocolbuffers/protobuf/releases)

 ```bash
 npm run makeProto
 ```

-+ If you want to develop app as docker container you can use this command to dockerize an run the app.
+- If you want to develop app as docker container you can use this command to dockerize an run the app.
 You can see changes after any save without need to restart the app.
 If you close the command or terminal, app will be stop.

 ```bash
 npm run docker:dev
 ```

-+ If you want to deploy app and run it in background.
+- If you want to deploy app and run it in background.

 ```bash
 npm run docker:build